New Administrative Capital Stadium

-Misr Stadium (ستاد مصر, aliases: Egypt Stadium), also known as the New Administrative Capital Stadium, is a stadium in Egypt's Olympic Sports City in the New Administrative Capital.
+Misr Stadium (ستاد مصر, translit: Egypt Stadium), also known as the New Capital Stadium, is a stadium in Egypt's Olympic Sports City in the New Capital.
 It has a capacity of over 93,940 people, making it the largest stadium in the country and the second largest in Africa.

 It is part of the Egypt International Olympic City, a large sports complex that has been under construction since 2015.
 It will have a training ground, two indoor halls (one of them a 15,000-capacity arena), an Olympic-size swimming pool, and other buildings, and is being built with an eye toward the country's possible bids for the Olympic Games or the FIFA World Cup.